subsyncit/subsyncit/DEVELOPING.md

 `<size-of-big-file>` is a number of megabytes and allows for a crude performance test, in the `test_a_partially_downloaded_big_file_recovers` test.
 I run with '128'

-The tests, when running, delete and recreate the `functionalTests` folder on the subversion server, and implement the subversion `fsfs.conf` settings changes, as detailed above.
+The tests, when running, delete and recreate the `integrationTests` folder on the subversion server, and implement the subversion `fsfs.conf` settings changes, as detailed above.
 That is why they need to be run as `sudo`.